(especially pinto, black, and kidney because those are the best)

 One thing I love is Crescent Dragonwagon's Cuban black bean soup.
 Soak them overnight, simmer them until tender in fresh water with bay leaves and hot chilies.
 Then saute an ungodly amount of chopped onions and garlic (and some bell pepper if you want) in an even more ungodly amount of olive oil (1/4 cup to 3/4 cup depending on your own personal OMG WTF level).
 Add the onions to the beans, simmer 30 more minutes, done.

-― I do feel guilty for getting any perverse amusement out of it (Rock Hardy), Sunday, 11 December 2005 18:21 (thirteen years ago) Permalink
+― I do feel guilty for getting any perverse amusement out of it (Rock Hardy), Sunday, 11 December 2005 18:21 (fifteen years ago) link

 Try this: fry up a cup of chopped garlic and six tablespoons of cumin in a half-cup of olive oil.
 Spoon that into your cooked pound of black beans until they have enough flavor.
 Add salt and sherry vinegar to taste.
 If you can add the whole seasoning mix and the beans are still bland, the problem lies elsewhere.